 THE ADMISSIONS PROCESS

-Each completed application (AMCAS application, letters of recommendation, MCAT score, and secondary application) will be screened and scored by a member of the admissions committee.
+Each completed application (AMCAS application, letters of recommendation, MCAT score, and secondary application) will be screened and scored by members of the admissions committee.
+FAU takes pride in conducting a Holistic Review of applications submitted.
 Factors evaluated at this point include GPAs and MCAT scores, rigor of the educational program(s) undertaken, breadth of life experiences, and the meaningfulness of direct patient contact experiences.

-The scores developed in this screening process will be used to place applicants on a ranked list of applicants to be invited for an interview.
+The scores assessed in this screening process will be used to place applicants on a ranked list to be invited for an interview.
 Applicants with the highest screening scores will be invited for interviews before applicants with lower screening scores.
 This process will continue until all available interview slots have been filled.

 Since the Charles E. Schmidt College of Medicine is a relatively new medical school, it is important for prospective medical students to visit the College and see our teaching facilities and meet some of our students and faculty.
 For these reasons, regional interviews are not held.
 Moreover, all interviews are held only at the request of the Admissions Office.

-Formal interview days are scheduled on selected Mondays and Tuesdays between October and April.
-Interviews on other days for students who are familiar with the FAU campus and the College of Medicine may be arranged, depending on the availability of faculty to interview applicants.
-Formal interview days begin with a continental breakfast and introductory presentations, followed by interviews.
+Formal interview days are scheduled on Mondays and Fridays (selected Tuesdays) between late August and March.
+Formal interview days begin with introductory presentations, followed by lunch with students, tours, and interviews.
 Each applicant will receive two 30-minute interviews, each conducted by a member of the admissions committee.
 One of the interviews is exploratory and evaluative in nature.
 The other interview is presented in a situational-behavioral format.
-A light lunch will be provided on a tour of one of our clinical affiliates.
-After a tour of the simulation center and the teaching facilities, the day concludes with a session on financial assistance and a "What will happen next?" presentation by the associate dean for admissions.
-Formal interview days begin at 9AM and end in the mid-afternoon.
+Lunch with current students will be provided.
+After a tour of the simulation center and the teaching facilities, the day concludes with a session on financial assistance and a "What will happen next?" presentation by the assistant dean for admissions.
+Formal interview days begin at 9AM and end in the mid-afternoon around 3PM.

 Factors assessed during the interview include both personal attributes and physician traits.
 Personal attributes include interview presence, communication skills, assessment of patient contact experiences, motivation to attend the Charles E. Schmidt College of Medicine, and a holistic assessment of any factors the applicant possesses that would add to the diversity of the physician workforce.
 Physician traits assessed at the interview include responsibility, honesty, respect for others, self-awareness, altruism and intellectual curiosity.